 Drug addiction in the United States is only getting worse.
 21 million Americans have a substance abuse disorder.
 While many are seeking treatment, there are still many more experimenting.
 Between the years of 2015 and 2016, overdose deaths rose by 19 percent and they’re only climbing more.

 4. Gray Death

-This drug is described as extremely potent.
-The dosage is smaller than the tip of your pinky.
-If you take any more, then it could be fatal.
+This drug is described as extremely potent with the ideal dosage being smaller than the tip of your pinky.
+Common symptoms of gray death include:

 Many people don’t consider alcohol as a dangerous drug.
-In reality, alcohol accounts for some of the highest addiction levels and fatalities.
+In reality, though, alcohol accounts for some of the highest addiction levels and fatalities.
 There are approximately 2,200 yearly deaths due to alcohol poisoning.
 What makes alcohol poisoning so dangerous is that it isn’t always sudden.
 Long-term drinking causes damage to the liver, heart, pancreas, and stomach.
 This can all be fatal.
 Alcohol poisoning isn’t the only dangerous factor either.
 Alcohol also causes reckless behavior such as drunk driving, which not only puts the drinker at risk but innocent bystanders as well.

 7. Bath Salts